HaoWang-SSCA/website/design/Post-Message/README.md

 ## Overview

 This feature allows website visitors to send messages directly through the contact page.
-Messages are submitted via a web form and processed by the backend API, which can then send email notifications to the church office.
+Messages are submitted via a web form and processed by the backend API, which sends email notifications to the church office via Gmail SMTP.

 ## Architecture